PyvesB/eclipse-solargraph/README.md

 Alternatively, head to the [update site](https://pyvesb.github.io/eclipse-solargraph/) and follow the instructions listed there.

+Once installed, the plugin will simply kick in when opening any Ruby file in Eclipse; there is no Ruby-specific project type or perspective.

 ## :sparkles: Tips and tricks

 To improve code completion and intellisense, it is recommended to generate YARD documentation for your gems (run `yard gems` in a terminal).

 You can fine-tune Solargraph's behaviour on a per-project basis by [creating a .solargraph.yml configuration file](https://solargraph.org/guides/configuration).

 ## :star: Support and feedback

 Found a problem or need some help?
 Simply open an [**issue**](https://github.com/PyvesB/eclipse-solargraph/issues)!

 Find the project useful or interesting? **Star** the repository by clicking on the icon on the top right of this page!

 ## :computer: Code contributions